s6beotto/Harmonic-Oscillator/README.md

 This Repository holds everything that was programmed for the project 'Harmonic Oscillator', part of the module physics760: Computational Physics.

 ## Prerequisites
 The scripts depend on various libraries, presented below.
 These have to be installed for the used Python Version.
-Python 3 was used for development, which is the recommended version to run these scripts.
+Python 3 (3.7.3 Dec 20 2019) was used for development, which is the recommended version to run these scripts.
 | Library      |     Description                                                        | Tested Version |
 |--------------|------------------------------------------------------------------------|----------------|
 | numpy        |  Library containing a lot of function regarding numerical calculations | 1.16.2         |